KVuillemot/KVuillemot.github.io/_pages/research.md

 # Talks

 - <details><summary>
+February 2025: <i>A φ-FEM approach to train a FNO for variable geometries. </i>[DTE - AICOMAS 2025](https://dte_aicomas_2025.iacm.info/), Paris.</summary>
+<b> Abstract: </b>
+φ-FEM [1] is a new finite element method, proposed to solve partial differential equations on complex domains, using non-conforming meshes.
+The method relies on the use of a level-set function φ, which defines the domain and its boundary.
+In this presentation, we propose a way to combine this method and machine learning techniques (here the Fourier
+Neural Operator [2]).
+This method, called φ-FEM-FNO, has been introduced to achieve the resolution of multiple physics problems with good accuracy in real time.
+For that, the neural operator is trained using synthetic φ-FEM data and the functions defining the governing equations to solve.
+The preliminary numerical results are very encouraging since for two test cases solving the Poisson-Dirichlet equation on different types of shapes, our approach reaches the precision of a standard finite element method, 100 times faster.
+Moreover, the method is also being developed to solve hyperelastic problems on complex geometries.

+- <details><summary>
 June 2024: <i>A φ-FEM approach to train a FNO for variable geometries. </i>[ECCOMAS](https://eccomas2024.org/), Lisbon.</summary> <b> Abstract: </b>
 φ-FEM is a new finite element method, proposed to solve partial differential equations on complex domains, using non-conforming meshes.
 The method relies on the use of a level-set function φ, which defines the domain and its boundary.
 In this presentation, we propose a way to combine this method and machine learning techniques (here the Fourier Neural Operator).
 This method, called φ-FEM-FNO, has been introduced to achieve the resolution of multiple physics problems with good accuracy in real time.
 For that, the neural operator is trained using synthetic φ-FEM data and the functions defining the governing equations to solve.
 The preliminary numerical results are very encouraging since for two test cases solving the Poisson-Dirichlet equation on different types of shapes, our approach reaches the precision of a standard finite element method, 100 times faster. </details>
 \[[slides]({{ site.url }}/_data/eccomas.pdf)\]